danklammer/danklammer.github.io/contact.md

 permalink: /contact/
 ---

 Need help on your next project?
-Feel free to each out to me [Twitter] or via the contact form below.
+Feel free to each out to me on [Twitter] or via the contact form below.

 {% include contact-form.html %}